hzhang54/learning-management-hui/client/README.md

 then you can see localhost:3000/teacher/courses

 Something is wrong with the appsidebar.tsx.
 Current it works for users, and I have hardcoded the role to teacher in middleware to test the creation of courses.
 I'll switch it back to student.
 In clerk, I have set it back to student.

+create [id]/page.tsx in src/app/(dashboard)/teacher/courses
+This is for viewing individual pages.
+This is where we add course editor page. rafce pass in CourseEditor

+Course editor is one big form.
+Tricky part is the dragable option.
+We want to drag the sections up and down.

+go to src/state/index.ts and add the state.global.courseEditor

+Added ChapterModal.tsx, Droppable.tsx, page.tsx, SectionModal.tsx in teacher/courses/[id]
+added CustomModal.tsx without too much explanantion.
+Commented out video upload.
+ChapterModal.tsx and SectionModal.tsx are similar.
+Should look at in comparison.